lammps/lammps/doc/src/Build_extras.rst

 ML-IAP package
 ---------------------------

-Building the ML-IAP package requires including the :ref:`SNAP
+Building the ML-IAP package requires including the :ref:`ML-SNAP
-<PKG-SNAP>` package.
+<PKG-ML-SNAP>` package.
 There will be an error message if this requirement
 is not satisfied.
 Using the *mliappy* model also requires enabling Python support, which in turn requires to include the :ref:`PYTHON
 <PKG-PYTHON>` package **and** requires to have the `cython